 One key difference in between liability and owner’s equity is this: Liabilities are secured, and Owners Equity are risky.
 For example, the bank gives the company money, in exchange of a fixed interest rate for their services.
 And the company is legally obligated to pay this.
 However, for equity, the company is not obligated to pay shareholders anything in the case the company goes bankrupt.

-Companies sometimes don’t like the interest rates offered, the amount of money provided by banks, or the terms of contracts, and that is why offering owners equity (selling stock) is a great source of funding money.
+Companies sometimes don’t like the interest rates offered, the amount of money provided by banks, or the terms of contracts, and that is why offering owners’ equity (selling stock) is a great source of funding money.
 In the case of selling stock, the incentive for shareholders is that, if the company is doing good, our initial investment will be increasing.
 Another incentive are the dividends that were mentioned.
 Sometimes, the companies need more money than what they can obtain from liabilities and they rely on owner’s equity.